This post may contain affiliate links which won’t change your price but will share some commission.

 - Preheat oven to 375 degrees F.

 - In a separate bowl, whisk the egg and cream together, then pour into the flour mixture and mix with a fork, just until a shaggy dough comes together.
-Sprinkle the berries over the dough and lightly knead the dough in bowl 2-3 time just to combine, being careful not to crush the berries too much.
+Sprinkle the berries over the dough and lightly knead the dough in bowl 2-3 time just to combine, being careful not to crush the berries too much. *If using frozen berries, toss them with a couple teaspoons of flour first so they don't streak the dough too much.

-- Turn out the scone dough onto a lightly floured surface and pat into a long, 1"-thick rectangle or round.
+- Turn out the scone dough onto a lightly floured surface and pat into a long, 1″-thick rectangle or round.
 Cut into 8 wedges with a sharp knife or bench scraper, then transfer to a parchment-lined baking sheet.
 Brush each scone with a little cream using a pastry brush and sprinkle with coarse sugar.
 Bake for 25-30 minutes, until the scones are golden brown.
 Remove from oven.
 Serve warm or continue with the next step to add a honey butter glaze.

 - While the scones are baking, make the glaze (if desired) by microwaving the honey and butter in a microwave safe bowl for 1-½ minutes.
 When the scones are done baking, remove them from the oven and brush with half of the honey butter glaze, then cool for 15 minutes, and brush again with the remaining glaze.
 Serve warm.